HsKA-OSGIS-archive/GeoVogaticHub/README.md

 William Odoi – (odwi1011@hs-karlsruhe.de)

 # Data
-Any vector layer (points, lines and polygons), in GeoJSON and GML version 3.1.1 format are accepted by this application, however, GeoJSON vector files work best.
+Any vector layer (points, lines and polygons), in GeoJSON is accepted by this application.
 A link to download sample data files has been provided on the upper right corner of the page.

 # Languages used